Docker Compose Demystified: A Full Stack in a Single File

 From scattered containers to one tidy blueprint

-If you have followed any of our self-hosting guides, you will have noticed the same quiet hero turning up again and again: a file called compose.yaml.
+That is the problem Docker Compose exists to kill.
+If you’ve followed any of the self-hosting guides on this blog, you’ll have spotted the same quiet hero turning up again and again: a file called compose.yaml.
 That is no accident.
-Docker Compose is the tool that turns a sprawling mess of container commands into one readable blueprint you can start, stop, and share.
-Understanding it properly will make every other containerised project on this blog click into place.
-This guide explains the problem Compose solves, walks through the anatomy of a Compose file, builds a real three-service stack, and covers the everyday commands you will actually use.
+Compose turns a sprawling mess of container commands into one readable blueprint you can start, stop, version, and reproduce byte-for-byte on a new machine.
+Understanding it properly makes every other containerised project click into place.
+This guide explains the problem Compose actually solves, walks the anatomy of a Compose file, builds a real three-service stack, covers the everyday commands, and — because nothing is ever as smooth as the tutorial — the things that go wrong and how to fix them.

-You can absolutely run containers by hand.
+You can absolutely run containers by hand, and for a throwaway test you should.
 The trouble is what the command looks like once a container does anything useful.
-A single database container with persistent storage, a custom network, environment variables, a restart policy, and a published port becomes a sprawling one-liner:
+A single database with persistent storage, a custom network, environment variables, a restart policy and a published port becomes an unwieldy one-liner:

 docker run -d --name db --restart unless-stopped \